 \subsection{Time-dependent interactions and ground state photons}

-We now turn our attention to non-adiabatic interaction switching whereby the gauge-relativity of subsystems cannot be ignored.
-It is sometimes argued that the Coulomb-gauge must be used to describe residual photon population left after a sufficiently fast interaction switch-off (e.g. Ref. \cite{stefano_resolution_2019,settineri_gauge_2019}).
-In fact, the correct description depends on the experimental context \cite{stokes_ultrastrong_2019} as will be discussed in detail below.
-Recently, Refs. \cite{stokes_ultrastrong_2019,settineri_gauge_2019} have considered time-dependent interactions with non-adiabatic switching in the context of ground state photon production.
+We now turn our attention to non-adiabatic interaction switching whereby the gauge relativity of subsystems cannot be ignored.
+It is sometimes argued that the Coulomb gauge must be used to describe residual photon population left after a sufficiently fast interaction switch-off (e.g. Ref. \cite{stefano_resolution_2019,settineri_gauge_2021}).
+In fact, the correct description depends on the experimental context \cite{stokes_ultrastrong_2021} as will be discussed in detail below.

-The ground state of a light-matter system is gauge-invariant, but its representation using a vector differs between gauges (see Sec.~\ref{gamb}).
+The ground state of a light-matter system is gauge invariant, but its representation using a vector differs between gauges (see Sec.~\ref{gamb}).
 This gives rise to different photon number predictions all of which are physical.
-The different predictions within one and the same physical state correspond to different gauge-invariant definitions of a photon.
+The different predictions within one and the same physical state correspond to different gauge invariant definitions of a photon.
 The task remains of determining which prediction is most relevant in which situations.
-For our purpose here of elucidating the significance of subsystem gauge-relativity it is sufficient to consider the simple $\alpha$-gauge framework.
-However, it should be borne in mind that the gauge function is completely arbitrary and the following considerations apply generally.
+For our purpose it is sufficient to consider the simple $\alpha$-gauge framework, but it should be borne in mind that the gauge function is completely arbitrary and the following considerations apply generally.